 Cost – Free | Premium from $2.09/month

-After Agile CRM, Asana is another business-oriented to-do list app.
+Asana is a business-oriented to-do list app.
 It is best suited for larger teams who collaborate often.

 It offers some of the best features available, such as task categories, tagging options, and deep sorting, in addition to numerous ways to add extra information to a task.